rmsk2/6502-Arithmetic/README.md

 |16| -65536 < x < 65536 | 0.000015259 = 1/65536|
 |24| -16777216 < x < 16777216 | 0.00390625 = 1/256 |

+Fixed point multiplication and squaring are performed internally using the full 64 bit result in order to maximize the achieveable accuracy.
+As the multiplication and squaring routines are agnostic whith respect to the position or the absence of the assumed fixed point this unfortunately means that quite a few unneccessary operations are peformed for multiplication or squaring of 32 bit integers if you are only interested in the 32 bit integer result of these calculations.

 # What's next?
 - Rethink interface of division routine
 - Handle sign correctly in 32 bit divison